 - All clubs open at 24.00 (although Space sometimes opens earlier) and continue through until 06.00 (officially).

 Located on the sunny west coast of Majorca, Magaluf is one of Europe’s best-known clubbing destinations.
 The resort boasts the biggest nightclub in Europe the BCM Planet Dance as well as 5 other MCP clubs and the Office Club.
 Combine these with dozens of other venues such as Bananas, Boomerang and Carwash, as well as hundreds of bars, and you’ve got a recipe for a wild clubbing holiday.
 The resort attracts some of the world’s top DJ’s, with Judge Jules and Tiesto both having played here before.
 Clubs staying open throughout the night and regularly hosting popcorn and foam parties.
 The main clubbing district in the resort is known as ‘the strip’, and starts in the town centre stretching up to Terranova.
+From: £569 / 5-5 Days Every night you party your socks off until sunrise and stare into an explosive fireworks display.
+Set up in a comfy central hostel, with options to rest up at the beautiful sights around Split.

 - You have to be over 18 to enter Magaluf nightclubs, and the door staff will often ask to see photo ID.
 While photocopies are not officially recognised as acceptable ID, some clubs may accept them.